 Learning to shift and change that inner dialogue is the first step to helping yourself improve your health and become more of a positive person.
 Understand this does not happen overnight.
-We all have different personalities and have difference of opinions, and thoughts.
+We all have different personalities and have differences of opinions and thoughts.
 What we can do is start thinking of certain scenarios.
 Recognizing some of your own negative self-talk.
-Recognizing when you think about the negative or you hear yourself being negative just began flipping it to the opposite.
+When you think about the negative, or you hear yourself being negative, just began flipping it to the opposite.
 Flip it to thinking positive.

 Negative: I will end up embarrassing myself if I try this.

-Positive: I tried something new and was able to learn from it even if it did not work out.
+Positive: I tried something new and learned from it even if it did not work out.

 Negative: I let my co-workers down because I was unable to attend the meeting.